Skip to main content

 4. Provide Verified Supply Chain Data

-ESPR specifically requires that DPP data be verified — not self-declared.
+ESPR requires that DPP data be substantiated, not simply self-declared.
+Verification requirements are defined per product category in the delegated acts; some data fields may be self-declared while others (e.g. battery carbon footprint under Regulation 2023/1542) require third-party verification.
 The precise verification mechanism varies by product category (third-party certification, testing body reports, or blockchain-based traceability records), but the fundamental requirement is that data must be substantiated.

 5. Ensure Accessibility to All Stakeholders